dashio-connect/python-dashio/README.md

 This is about the fewest lines of code to get talking to the app.
 There is a lot happening under the hood to make this work.
 After the import we create a device with three attributes.
 These attributes describe the device to the app and allow you to distinguish one of your devices from another.
 The next two lines create a TCP connection and then add the device to the connection.
 The connection will be created with the default setting of port 5000 and will also advertise the service using zeroconf, also known as bonjour.
 This allows IoTDashboard to find your device.
 After that we create a dial add it to the device and then every five seconds send a randomly generated dial value to the IoTDashboard app.

-This device is discoverable by the app and you will be able to manually add the control to any of your existing pages.
-It would be nice to have IoTDashboard automagically setup a new page and place your control on the new page.
+This device is discoverable by the app.
+It would be nice to have IoTDashboard automagically setup a new DeviceView and place your control on the new DeviceView.
 To do that we need to add a few more lines of code:

 ```python
 import dashio